-In planning and performing our audit, we considered the Property Appraiser's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Property Appraiser's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Property Appraiser's internal control over financial control over financial reporting.
+In planning and performing our audit, we considered the Supervisor of Elections' internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Supervisor of Elections' internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Supervisor of Elections' internal control over financial reporting.

 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Property Appraiser's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the Property Appraiser's financial statements that is more than inconsequential will not be prevented or detected by the Property Appraiser's internal control.
+A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Supervisor of Elections' ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the Supervisor of Elections' financial statements that is more than inconsequential will not be prevented or detected by the Supervisor of Elections' internal control.

-A material weakness is a significant deficiency, or combination of significant deficiencies, that results in more than a remote likelihood that a material misstatement of the financial statements will not be prevented or detected by the Property Appraiser's internal control.
+A material weakness is a significant deficiency, or combination of significant deficiencies, that results in more than a remote likelihood that a material misstatement of the financial statements will not be prevented or detected by the Supervisor of Elections' internal control.